Division 05: Metals for Architecture Firms

 Practices using CSI standards in specs, models, details, and templates—internally or in deliverables to clients, consultants, and builders.
 Within this scope, Division 05 plays a specific role:

-1. Documentation — Architecture Firms issue project manuals and specification sections using masterformat numbers and titles.
+1. Documentation — Architecture Firms issue project manuals and specification sections using MasterFormat numbers and titles.
 Division 05 sections must be correctly numbered and titled in every document that references them.

 2. Coordination — Division 05 scope intersects with other divisions on every project.
 Architecture Firms need consistent classification to coordinate metals work with adjacent trades and disciplines.